ulfschneider/ulfschneider.github.io/_posts/journal/2020-05-09-fluid-videos-with-my-adaption-of-fitvids.md

 title: Fluid videos with my adaption of FitVids
 categories: journal
 ---
 Embedded videos are not automatically responsive or fluid.
 They come with a fixed setting for width and height.
-To make them responsive while keeping aspect ratio, they are embedded into a wrapper element.
+To make them responsive while keeping aspect ratio, typically they are embedded into a wrapper element.
 The wrapper receives some clever padding and positioning, and as a last step the fixed dimensions are removed from the video.
 The technique has been described by Thierry Koblentz in his *A List Apart* article "[Creating Intrinsic Ratios for Video](https://alistapart.com/article/creating-intrinsic-ratios-for-video/)" in 2009.

 To achieve this kind of manipulation automatically for all videos on your website, you have to run a script.
 Therefore I came up with my own tiny version of the [FitVids](http://fitvidsjs.com) script.
 FitVids is Dave Rupert´s implementation of the described algorithm.
 It has jQuery as a dependency, which I wanted to avoid.
 Therefore I picked up Dave´s code and simplified it to my needs.
 No dependencies anymore.